Ender108/Morning-Star/README.md

 # Morning Star
-Ascendance is a modlist that focuses on improving Skyrim’s gameplay and visuals.
+Morning Star is a modlist that focuses on improving Skyrim’s gameplay and visuals.

 **Modlist Support: [Waking Dreams](https://discord.gg/4WwqfK5yHg)**